Cisco: Acquisitions and subsidiaries

 Although many buy-ins (such as Crescendo Networks in 1993, Tandberg in 2010) resulted in acquisition of flagship technology to Cisco, many others have failed—partially or completely.
 For instance, in 2010 Cisco occupied a meaningful share of the packet-optical market, revenues were still not on par with US$7 billion price tag paid in 1999 for Cerent.
 Some of acquired technologies (such as Flip from Pure Digital) saw their product lines terminated.

 Cisco announced on March 15, 2012, that it would acquire NDS Group for $5bn.
-The transaction was completed on July 30, 2012.

 In January 2013, Cisco Systems acquired Israeli software maker Intucell for around $475 million in cash, a move to expand its mobile network management offerings.
 In the same month, Cisco Systems acquired Cognitive Security, a company focused on Cyber Threat Protection.
 Cisco also acquired SolveDirect (cloud services) in March 2013 and UK-based Ubiquisys (mobile software) in April 2013 for $310 million.

 Cisco acquired cyber-security firm Sourcefire, in October 2013.
 On June 16, 2014, Cisco announced that it has completed the acquisition of ThreatGRID, a company that provided dynamic malware analysis and threat intelligence technology.

 On June 17, 2014, Cisco announced its intent to acquire privately held Tail-f Systems, a leader in configuration management software.

 On April 2, 2015, Cisco announced plans to buy Embrane, a software-defined networking startup.
 The deal will give Cisco Embrane's software platform, which provides layer 3–7 network services for things such as firewalls, VPN termination, server load balancers and SSL offload.

 On May 7, 2015, Cisco announced plans to buy Tropo, a cloud API platform that simplifies the addition of real-time communications and collaboration capabilities within applications.

 On June 30, 2015, Cisco acquired privately held OpenDNS, the company best known for its DNS service that adds a level of security by monitoring domain name requests.

 On August 6, 2015, Cisco announced that it has completed the acquisition of privately held MaintenanceNet, the US-based company best known for its cloud-based contract management platform ServiceExchange.
 On the same month, Cisco acquired Pawaa, a privately held company in Bangalore, India that provides secure on-premises and cloud-based file-sharing software.